NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     applied to each pair of tiles, making the stereo disparity horizontal, then a desired 1D correlation algorithm (specified via ``--stereo-algorithm``) finds this disparity :cite:`de2014automatic`.
-    Then the local alignment is undone for each disparty, the resulting disparties are merged and blended across the tiles, ASP's subpixel refinement is applied, if set via ``--subpixel-mode``, the combined disparity is filtered, and triangulation is performed.
+    Then the local alignment is undone for each disparity, the resulting disparities are merged and blended across the tiles, ASP's subpixel refinement is applied, if set via ``--subpixel-mode``, the combined disparity is filtered, and triangulation is performed.
 This mode works only with